garv-shah/software-dev/SAT/U4O1 SAT/Project Plans/Sprint 2/Sprint Review.md

 development process that are lower priority to a later sprint.
 This was especially true for when I wanted to make the whole app stateful with a live stream.
 I thought it would be cool to have the whole app be live, but when I started encountering problems with it, I should have realised that it was not worth pursuing and just moved it to something that could be done at a later date.
-Instead I got way too fixated on it, and tried to create a custom implementation, which I had to scrap later due to the problems I encountered with it anyway.
+Instead, I got way too fixated on it, and tried to create a custom implementation, which I had to scrap later due to the problems I encountered with it anyway.
 It was a major roadblock and took up far more time than it should have, taking away from more important features.